-Options of gaseous hydrogen storage and propulsion system demonstrated on low floor city bus
+General Options of gaseous hydrogen storage and Propulsion system demonstrated on low floor city bus

-Five years ago in the Republic of Serbia it was attempting the production of city buses with Compressed Natural Gas (CNG) drive.
-After that, we have started the work on prototype of fully low floor city bus with similar hydrogen propulsion system.
+We have started the work on prototype of fully low floor city bus with hydrogen propulsion system.
 The prototype bus needs to be equipped with the original internal combustion engine (ICE) designed to work only on compressed gaseous hydrogen (CGH2).

-Figure 3, shows parts of the installation for $CGH_2$ supply from bus roof mounted gas cylinders to the engine that is proposed to prototype version of HyS bus.
-All parts inside of the $CGH_2$ installations are designed and approved according to the regulation UN ECE TRANS/WP.29 - Global Platform for Harmonization of Legal Requirements for Road Vehicles [5,6].
+Figure 3, shows parts of the installation for CGH2 supply from bus roof mounted gas cylinders to the engine that is proposed to prototype version of HyS bus.
+All parts inside of the CGH2 installations are approved according to the regulation UN ECE TRANS/WP.29 - Global Platform for Harmonization of Legal Requirements for Road Vehicles [5,6].

-Figure 3 Sketch of the CGH2 fuel line equipment installed on the bus
+Figure 3: Sketch of the CGH2 fuel line equipment installed on the bus

-The retrofit of the existing diesel bus into a dedicated hydrogen vehicle begins with the joining of the CGH2 cylinders with the original rack to the bus roof, Figure 3 and Figure 9.
-We propose CGH2 storage system that includes type III cylinders composed of an aluminum 6061 liner reinforced by carbon fiber in epoxy resin (brand Dyne-cell®), with a favorable ratio between weight and volume (0.3 kg/L to 0.4 kg/L) [5].
+The production of a dedicated hydrogen vehicle begins with the joining of the CGH2 cylinders with the original rack to the bus roof, Figure 3 and Figure 9.
+We propose CGH2 storage system that includes type III cylinders composed of an aluminum 6061 liner reinforced by carbon fiber in epoxy resin (brand Dyne-cell[®]), with a favorable ratio between weight and volume (0.3 kg/L to 0.4 kg/L) [5].

 During the retrofit, need to be considered existing regulations regarding to the dimensions and gross vehicle weight.
-Specifically, we took into account the requirements relating to the correct joining of the main parts of the $CGH_2$ fuel line and gas cylinders, all legislated by regulation UN ECE TRANS/WP.29 [6].
+Specifically, we took into account the requirements relating to the correct joining of the main parts of the CGH2 fuel line and gas cylinders, all legislated by regulation UN ECE TRANS/WP.29 [6].
 The position of the new center of gravity is depending of the added cylinders' weight with the rack on the bus roof.

-According to requirements for vehicles of categories M3 and N3, (resistance to destruction of the roof structure during deceleration of $6.6 \cdot g$ in the longitudinal and $5 \cdot g$ in transverse direction), we calculated and accepted the mounting of CGH2 cylinders assembly to carry through the auxiliary steel "U" profiles, Figure 4 [2,3,6].
+According to requirements for vehicles of categories M3 and N3, (resistance to destruction of the roof structure during deceleration of $6.6 \cdot g$ in the longitudinal and $5 \cdot g$ in transverse direction), we calculated and accepted the mounting of CGH_2 cylinders assembly to carry through the auxiliary steel "U" profiles, Figure 4 [2,3,6].

-Figure 4 CGH2 Cylinders Rack position on the bus roof
+Figure 4: CGH2 Cylinders Rack position on the bus roof